R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 ##### DO WE GET A LEAK, ANYTIME SOON ?

 You can use fsop to leak the libc addresses within the file structure itself by editing the flags and setting a few pointers to null it has been beautifuly explained by sherl0ck [here](https://vigneshsrao.github.io/posts/babytcache/), Thus I wont be going much into it.
-This is the part where it required a 4 bit brute as the aslr address had the 4th nibble be random due to page alignment being 0x1000 bytes.
+This is the part where it required a `4 bit brute` as the aslr address had the 4th nibble from the end be random due to page alignment being 0x1000 bytes.

 ##### CODE EXECUTION ?

 In glibc 2.39 many code execution paths have been patched so we can mostly only rely on fsop, which is exactly what was done, I used _IO_wdoallocbuf+43 code path for code execution.
-It is mentioned here in niftic's [blog](https://niftic.ca/posts/fsop/) and referred [blog](https://faraz.faith/2020-10-13-FSOP-lazynote/) for the structure.
+It is mentioned here in niftic's [blog](https://niftic.ca/posts/fsop/) and referred this [blog](https://faraz.faith/2020-10-13-FSOP-lazynote/) for the structure.

 >[!danger] PART 3 COMPLETE : CODE EXECUTION

 Thats it for `a silence of 3 parts`

-I dont know if this warrants to being a house but if it was I would call it House of pain :) enough with the unfunny jokes then :D.
+I dont know if this warrants to being a house but if it was I would call it House of pain :) enough with the unfunny jokes then :D

-I wanted to blood the challenge but couldn't due to how complicated this exploit got but the challenge was worth solving, felt like I re-explored malloc though, I reccomend this as a challenge I've had fun with despite the painfulness of some of the parts of this exploit.
+I wanted to blood the challenge but couldn't due to how complicated this exploit got but the challenge was worth solving, felt like I re-explored malloc.
+I reccomend this, as this is a challenge I've had fun with despite the painfulness of some of the parts of this exploit.
 I would not have solved this challenge the intended way even If i could have gotten the script done cause of my connection speed which is as slow as a sloth, well at least got a third blood (\`o\`)/.

-If you have any queries regarding this or if I missed something or If you just want to talk about pwning I'm  [\_r0r1\_](discordapp.com/users/_r0r1_) in discord
+If you have any queries regarding this or if I missed something or If you just want to talk about pwning I'm  [\_r0r1\_](discordapp.com/users/_r0r1_) in discord.
+Hopefuly It was worth your time and I at least understood the solve for this challenge.

+___
 And that's about it Here is my exploit for the same >
 #### EXPLOIT

 ```py